nabsabraham/my-website/content/post/blackbox-tutorial.md

 draft: true
 ---

 I've created this tutorial for first year undergraduate students at Ryerson University attending ELE202.
-This forum will allow students to communicate doubts using the comments feature.
+This forum will allow students to communicate doubts using the Disqus comments feature.

 There are four possible combinations in the black box:
 * RC Series